Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-For a population of 10M, the servers in \teename{} must communicate 192GB of data among themselves, whereas \pirname{} requires 96GB.
-Setting the proper bit length for the address field in the messages can further reduce communication.
+For a population of 10M, the servers \iffullversion in \teename{} must communicate 192GB of data among themselves, whereas \pirname{} requires 96GB.\else must communicate 96GB of data among themselves.\fi Setting the proper bit length for the address field in the messages can further reduce communication.
 For example, a population of 20M with $\avgencounters{} = 100$ can be accommodated in a 70-bit address field.
-Using this optimization will result in an additional 23 percent reduction in communication at the servers, as shown in \tab{tab:comm-micro-simstep} (cf.~\sect{app:bench}). \fig{fig:shuffle-teepir} captures these observations better, and \tab{tab:comm-micro-simstep} and \tab{tab:comm_cost_avg_enc} in \sect{app:bench} provide a detailed analysis of the concrete communication costs.
+Using this optimization will result in an additional 23~\% reduction in communication at the servers, as shown in \iffullversion\tab{tab:comm-micro-simstep}. \fig{fig:shuffle-teepir} captures these observations better, and \tab{tab:comm-micro-simstep} and \tab{tab:comm_cost_avg_enc} in the next subsection provide a detailed analysis of the concrete communication costs. \else \fig{fig:shuffle-teepir} and \tab{tab:comm_cost_avg_enc}. \fi